jerlendds/osintbuddy/README.md

     - [Install Guide for Mac](https://docs.docker.com/desktop/install/mac-install/)
     - [Install Guide for Windows](https://docs.docker.com/desktop/install/windows-install/)
     - [Install Guide for Linux](https://docs.docker.com/desktop/install/linux-install/)

-    *Note that if you're running on an **Apple** device you will need to open your Docker app, select the **features in development** tab on the left hand side of the docker app, and enable/checkmark the `Use Rosetta for x86/64 emulation on Apple Silicon` option if you want this application to work*

 3. Start the stack with Docker:
    ```sh